-Unlike its big siblings the NXT and the EV3 (see NXT sensors), both versions of the WeDo kit (2.0 and classic 1.0) only has two sensors.
-Nevertheless, these sensors give students the opportunity to experience how robots sense the world around them.
-The sensors in the revised version have greater capabilities.
+Both versions of the WeDo kit (2.0 and 1.0) come with two sensors.
+These sensors give students the opportunity to experience how robots sense the world around them.

-The current WeDo motion sensor (part 45304) is not much of a change to the previous model (described below).
-It can detect objects up to about 15 cm away, depending on the shape of the object and other properties (reflection, colour, etc.).
-When an object moves, it changes distance relative to another object (such as the sensor).
+The WeDo 2.0 motion sensor (part 45304) can detect objects up to about 15 cm away, depending on the shape of the object and its reflective properties.
+When an object moves, it changes its distance relative to another object (such as the sensor).
 Consequently, the sensor can detect motion as well as measure distance.
 It is sometimes called a distance sensor.

 Technical details: The motion sensor is an active infrared (IR) sensor.
 One of the sensor’s “eyes” emits an infrared signal that bounces off an object and is detected by the other.
 The light is pulsed at 7 kHz.
 You might be able to see (and show) the flashing light using a camera phone.
 The sensor can work with 5 to 9 volts, with the WeDo set at 5 volts.